elliotwutingfeng/NUSCSMODS/_posts/CS2107/2020-08-14-cs2107-lecture-1-encryption.md

 > - We need to make the generator randomnised
 > - IV is part of the cipher text

+For decryption, IV can be extracted from the ciphertext.

 #### Why IV?
 - Suppose there is no IV, IV is set to a string of 0